Dr. Justin García

 Temple University, 2008

 Research and Scholarly Interests:

-Social Constructions of Race and Ethnicity; U.S. Immigration; Urban Anthroology; Anthropology of Sport(s); Politics, Media, and Popular Culture Studies; Anthropolohical Theory
+Social Constructions of Race and Ethnicity; U.S. Immigration; Urban Anthropology; Anthropology of Sport(s); Popular Culture; DNA Ancestry Tests/Population Genetics; Hominins & Human Evolution; Anthropological Theory

 "'You Don't Look Mexican!': Life in Ethnic Ambiguity and What It Says About the Construction of Race in America."
 Accepted for publication in Multicultural Perspectives.
 Forthcoming.

 "Stuck Between Barack and a Hard Place: Obama's Impact on Race Relations in the 21st Century."
 In Idea Exchange.
 ABC-CLIO, 2013.

 "K.O.'ing Communism: Rocky and Rambo Fight the Cold War."
 In The Devil That You Know: Evil in American Pop Culture.
 Sharon Packer and Jody Pennington, editors.
 Praeger, 2013.